maksimru/conditional-laravel-debugbar/README.md

 ```bash
 php artisan vendor:publish
 ```
-2) Create new boot validator implementing MaksimM\ConditionalDebugBar\Interfaces\DebugModeChecker interface
+2) Create new boot validator implementing \MaksimM\ConditionalDebugBar\Interfaces\DebugModeChecker interface
-3) Replace validator class in config/conditional-debugbar.php in debugbar-boot-validator
+3) Replace validator class in config/conditional-debugbar.php in debugbar-boot-validator (See provided example for more details)
-4) See provided example for more details
+4) Add \MaksimM\ConditionalDebugBar\Http\Middleware\OptionalDebugBar::class middleware on routes where you wish to use the debugbar

 ---